WhyRFoundation/foundation/webinars.md

 # Planned talks

-You can see the list of planned webinars on [youtube.com/c/WhyRFoundation](https://www.youtube.com/c/WhyRFoundation)
+You can see the list of planned webinars on [youtube.com/WhyRFoundation](https://www.youtube.com/c/WhyRFoundation)

+* 2020-05-28 Pipelines and AutoML with mlr3
+* 2020-05-26 Uplift modeling for marketing campaigns
+* 2020-05-26 Uplift modeling for marketing campaigns {:toc}

 ## 2020-05-28 Pipelines and AutoML with mlr3